 u/EnergyNerd_PDX· r/HomeAutomation

 "The energy monitoring is the feature I didn't know I needed.
 Found out my desktop was pulling 200W on sleep mode.
-Fixed it, saved $15/month.
+Fixed it, saved real money each month.
 These paid for themselves by February."

 ▲ 734 upvotes